jannear/home-assistant.github.io/source/_components/notify.telstra.markdown

 The `telstra` notification platform allows you to deliver Home Assistant notifications to Australian phone numbers over the [Telstra SMS API](https://dev.telstra.com/content/sms-api-0).

 To enable the Telstra notifications in your installation, you must first create an account and API app over at [dev.telstra.com](https://dev.telstra.com/).
-The free tier allows for 1000 notifications to be sent per month.
+The free tier allows for 1000 notifications to be sent in total.

 After your API app is approved, add the following to your `configuration.yaml` file: